 Download your COVID-19 Safety plan

-If you've completed and downloaded your COVID-19 Safety Plan, you can register your organisation as COVID Safe.
+Once you've completed and downloaded your COVID-19 Safety Plan, you need to register your organisation as COVID Safe.